AviranAbady/woodpecker/README.md

 // Initialize Woodpecker
 Woodpecker.initialize(new WoodpeckerSettings("http://woodpecker.aviran.org"));

-// Run the following 4 request, one after the other.
+// Run the following 4 requests, consecutively, passing data from one to the other.

 // POST  login   /login?username=user&password=password
 // GET   list    /list?page=1&pageSize=10